 - a.
 The period of validity of the results of an examination is indefinite.
 The Executive Board of Wageningen University and the Dean of the faculty of Architecture of Delft University of Technology can restrict the period of validity of a successfully completed examination only if the knowledge or insight that was examined has become outdated or if the skills that were examined have become outdated. - b.
 In cases involving a limited period of validity based on the first section, the period of validity shall be extended at least by the duration of the acknowledged delay in studies, based on the Wageningen University or TU Delft Profiling Fund Scheme. - c.
 In individual cases involving special circumstances, the Examining Board can extend periods of validity that have been limited based on the subsection a or further extend periods of validity that have been extended based on the subsection b. - d.
-Results of partial interim examinations or other parts of an interim examination are valid until the end of the academic year following the academic year in which the result was attained, unless the Study Handbook states that the validity is longer (but with a maximum of six years).
+Results of partial interim examinations or other parts of an interim examination are valid until the end of the academic year following the academic year in which the result was attained, unless a longer validity period has been described in the Study Handbook.
+In individual cases involving special circumstances as mentioned in sub c, the Examining Board can extend the validity period of partial interim examinations or other parts of an interim examination by the duration as determined in subsection b.